rwkeane/tsercom/README.md

 and `stop()` to stop its execution.)
-2. From within the client, use the provided `mDNS` API by implementing [`InstanceListener.Client`](https://github.com/rwkeane/tsercom/blob/main/tsercom/discovery/mdns/instance_listener.py) to respond to instance discoveries.
+2. From within the client, use the provided `mDNS` API by implementing [`InstanceListener.Client`](https://github.com/rwkeane/tsercom/blob/main/tsercom/discovery/mdns/instance_listener.py) to respond to instance discoveries to initialize gRPC Connections.
-3. - 4.: Exactly as above.
+3. and .4: Exactly as above.

 Internally, the library will handle: